Position Summary

 Qualifications/Specifications

-• Education: Graduate of an accredited Nursing program required.
+• Education: Graduate of an accredited program of nursing or social work required.
+RN required, BSN preferred for nurses.